Project “End-to- end digitization”

 But, of course, when it comes down to it, sales do not increase due the fact that salespeople are crazy about VR goggles or touch screens – it’s about the customers.
 So the project team focused on precisely identifying the customers’ expectations and needs.
 Which tools do customers accept?
 How tech savvy are they?
 What do they expect from a new buying experience?
 To answer these questions, prior to the development of the corresponding digital tools, a requirement analysis was needed to understand the needs of retailers and end users of the different brands and to translate them into corresponding solutions to support the shopping experience.
 The result was a modular ‘digital tool set’ for the point of sale.
 With identical basic functions to a bed configurator or automatic ordering processes, it can be used for all brands.

-The solution that ROI developed with the company is an innovative mix of a visual 3D space and experience and an intelligent bed configurator.
-Moving between OLED screens, the customer finds himself in a virtual, photorealistic, 3D-animated bedroom.
-There, he is able to consider his desired bed – rendered as a 3D model – from all perspectives.
-In addition, an ‘intelligent’ bed configurator is used, similar to the car configurators used in the automotive industry.
-While the customer ‘tests out’ his virtual bed, the salesperson can configure the different variants of the luxury bed, e.g. the frame, headboards, bed legs, material or back supports, and visualize these via the screens.
-In the future, the salesperson will be able to call on several different bedroom settings with plant arrangements, parquet or carpet floors.
-Ambient Lighting effects, i.e. different lighting scenarios for day and night will enhance the customer experience and also increase the impact of the colours and fabrics of the bed.
-This mix of digital and real world makes bed buying an experience with ‘wow factor’ – and it came across extremely well in the test store.
+The solution that ROI developed with the company is an innovative mix of a visual 3D space and experience and an intelligent configurator.
+Moving between OLED screens, the customer finds himself in a virtual, photorealistic, 3D-animated room.
+There, he is able to consider his desired piece of furniture – rendered as a 3D model – from all perspectives.
+In addition, an ‘intelligent’ configurator is used, similar to the car configurators used in the automotive industry.
+While the customer ‘tests out’ his virtual product, the salesperson can configure different variants, e.g. the frame of a bed, material or back supports, and visualize these via the screens.
+In the future, the salesperson will be able to call on several different room settings with plant arrangements, parquet or carpet floors.
+Ambient Lighting effects, i.e. different lighting scenarios for day and night will enhance the customer experience.
+This mix of digital and real world makes buying an experience with ‘wow factor’.

 The next steps